gakiloroth/gakiloroth.github.io/README.md

 Possible Future Functions:
 - Buttons to add popular buffs (Waver, Umu Bride, etc.) on the battle simulator page
-- Collapse card buff/debuffs into one option
+- Collapse card buff/debuffs into one option (one card mod instead of buster/arts/quick)
-- Add ability to def. debuff/ card debuff specific enemies